 Compulsory Fortification of Flour with Folic Acid campaign

-SBH Scotland has welcomed scientists' recommendations for the compulsory fortification of white flour with folic acid and have been campaigning for UK residents to lobby their MPs to add their support to the campaign.
+SBH Scotland has welcomed scientists' recommendations for the compulsory fortification of white flour with folic acid and have, for a long time, been campaigning for Scotland and/or the UK to fortify.

-The purpose of mandatory fortification with folic acid is to reduce the number of Neural Tube Defects (NTD). the Scientific Advisory Committee Nutrition (SACN) estimated that in Scotland circa 50 pregnancies are affected by Neural Tube Defects each year.
-It is estimated that every day in the UK two babies are being conceived with a NTD daily.
+The purpose of mandatory fortification with folic acid is to reduce the number of Neural Tube Defects (NTD).
+The Scientific Advisory Committee Nutrition (SACN) estimated that in Scotland circa 50 pregnancies are affected by Neural Tube Defects each year.
+It is estimated that every day in the UK two babies are being conceived with a NTD.

 The FSA also wants to introduce controls on voluntary fortification (when manufacturers choose to add folic acid to foods) and advice for the public on supplements containing folic acid.